-It’s very important to define and understand what it means to be a pro skateboarder from the very beginning.
+If you want to become a professional skater, it’s very important to define and understand what it means to be one!
 With so many associations trying to establish a hierarchy, crossing the line between amateur and professional is usually done when you are able to earn a living from skateboarding.
-This basically means you need to be good enough to attract enough attention for a company to get a return on their investment in you.
-This article will introduce you to the basic steps of becoming a pro skateboarder.
+This basically means you need to be good enough to attract enough attention for a company sponsor you, meaning they will get a return on their investment in you.
+This article will introduce you to the basic steps to becoming a pro skateboarder!

 This first step is no surprise, and there’s no shortcut: you have to become really, really good at skating before you can attract sponsors.
 The more you skate, the more comfortable you will feel, and the more tricks you will be able to execute.
-According to Malcolm Gladwell in his book Outliers, it takes 10,000 hours of practice to achieve mastery of a skill, and that estimate likely holds true for skateboarding as well.
+According to Malcolm Gladwell in his book Outliers, it takes 10,000 hours of practice to achieve mastery of a skill, and that estimate holds true for skateboarding as well.
 Spending time practicing is the only way to improve your skills.
-Dedicate a couple of hours each day for practicing skateboarding and make it part of your daily routine.
-Use your skateboard to get around the city on your daily commute and you’ll be surprised how quickly the hours add up.
+Dedicate a couple of hours each day for intentionally practicing your skateboarding and make it part of your daily routine.
+Push your self to improve and practice the hard stuff!

 2. Take care of your health

 Being professional means you need to achieve consistency in your performance.
 While injuries are common in skating, try to avoid long layoffs due to potential injuries or illnesses.
-Many skaters are reaching a dilemma: many feel that in order to be good you need to risk your health and add dangerous tricks.
+Many skaters are reaching a dilemma, feeling that in order to be good you need to risk your health and add dangerous tricks.
 Every professional skater knows and understands that a serious injury can put his/her career in jeopardy.
 Taking small steps to keep the risk factors under control are smart alternatives not just for professional skaters, but also for everyone wanting to enjoy the sport.
-Don’t forget the essential safety gear, and always wear a helmet.
-Don’t skate around traffic, and if skating at night, make sure you’re visible by using a set of Board Blazers!
+Don’t forget your essential safety gear and always wear a helmet.
+Always look out for vehicles and if you're skating at night, make sure you’re visible by using a set of Board Blazers!

 3. Connect with the community and skate in competitions